hiroki-kyoto/alice/README.md

 # alice
-Alice is my daughter, and so she is.
+Alice is my daughter.
+I am going to give her a text chat ability.